 Watching the surface we can spot some optical effects.
 One of them is the mirror effect when light is reflected from a plain surface like a lake (Pic.
 10).
 Another noticeable one is the opposite effect (called also shadow hiding).
 When looking in a direction away from the Sun, shadows are hidden by the objects casting them (Pic.
 24).

 The antisolar point appears to be brighter.
 Finally, this area appears to have a larger number of scattering centers.
 The light scatters preferentially back the way it came reaching a local maximum in the backward direction.
 This is the retroreflection phenomenon called coherent backscatter.
 It occurs on rock minerals.

 Another example refers to the general interaction of light with the surface (Pic.
-25), where the color of the initial ray of light is to be modified by the colour of the local surface through the absorption properties of this surface.
-At the outcome, the scattered light has a different color than the initial one.
+25), where the color of the initial ray of light is to be modified by the color of the local surface through the absorption properties of this surface.
+In the outcome, the scattered light has a different color than the initial one.

 The picture above shows the summary of the reflection of the light issue and the optical phenomena related to it.

 The light scattering in the Earth’s atmosphere is a very wide topic strongly associated with another light phenomenon as well as atmospheric optics.
 Due to this is really hard to distinguish solely light scattering itself not to mention reflection or refraction.
 Hence these processes are often confused.
 The scattered light is a part of huge atmospheric optical phenomena, that contribute to the general response of all substances, molecules and aerosols included.
 Treat this article as an introduction to a huge presentation of atmospheric properties, that impact light distribution and visibility properties in your area.
 Having this big knowledge you will be able to point out the best moment to conduct the observation of the night sky, observe the atmospheric phenomena or take a photo of a remote object from your area.

 - Born M., Wolf E., 1999, Principles of Optics, Cambridge University Press, Cambridge